Coffee with a 'hug'

 T.Zone Boba - 17 Rue Beaumont

-Opening just a few weeks before lockdown, this Taiwanese bubble tea establishment is quite the craze.
-Try black tea with milk and tapioca, or a matcha latte with black sugar tapioca, which is filling by itself but if you need something more there are Hong Kong egg waffles and toasted sandwiches on offer.
+This Taiwanese bubble tea establishment is quite the craze amongst teens.
+Try black tea with milk and tapioca, or a matcha latte with black sugar tapioca, which is filling by itself, but if you need something more there are Hong Kong egg waffles and toasted sandwiches on offer.
 Tea is served cold with a bamboo straw to suck up the tapioca balls.
-They also make smoothies and offer ordinary coffee, in a very relaxed setting with spaced tables and comfy sofas inside, and ones ideal for a bit of people watching outside.
+They also make smoothies and offer ordinary coffee, in a very relaxed setting with spaced tables and comfy sofas inside, and tables ideal for a bit of people watching outside.

 Ready?! – Avenue du Bois, Luxembourg City